 The most popular species found in places like India are Heliconia rostrata and H.stricta.
 The former has hanging flowers and is more beautiful.

 Heliconia resembles a banana tree with its soft herbaceous stem and long leaves.
-They grow around 1.5 meters high.
+They grow up to around 1.5 meters in height.

 Under suitable growing conditions, they can easily spread in an area from the rich rhizomes underneath.

-The flowers or bracts are the notable characteristics of Heliconia.
+The flowers (inflorescence) are the notable characteristics of Heliconia.
 They can be erect or hanging.
-In many species, they look like claws attached to a zigzag chord.
+In many species, they look like claws originating from a zigzag chord.
 They can be 1 meter long or more.
 These often attract hummingbirds in places like Costa Rica.

 The flowers occur all round the year.